Pitmaster BBQ Catering in Ridgecrest, North Carolina

 When the Address Changes the Setup

 When an event is around Bearwallow Roadless Area, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If you are comparing space near Chapel Hill or Rashkis Elementary, we look at how guests arrive, where the food can be staged, and whether the line has room to move.